All-Weather and Indoor Activities in Gisborne – Perfect for a Rainy Day!

 9. Grab a Bite to Eat

 No matter what the time of day, there are some fantastic options for dining in Gisborne while staying out of the rain.
-Starting with breakfast, brunch or lunch, check out the city’s cosy cafes like Frank and Albie’s serving up a creative range of bagels and other cafe delights or The Flagship Eatery providing a cool venue where its easy to lose track of time.
-For dinner, head to the French-inspired Marina Restaurant on the riverside or The Works for a casual yet elegant set-up.
+Starting with breakfast, brunch or lunch, check out the city’s cosy cafes like The Flagship Eatery providing a cool venue where it’s easy to lose track of time.
+For dinner, head to the world-inspired Globe on the riverside or The Works for a casual yet elegant set-up.
 And since we don’t have enough room here to list all of our favourites, make sure you head to The Foodie Guide to Gisborne for more recommendations.

-Location: Frank and Albie’s – 24 Gladstone Road.
-The Flagship Eatery – 14 Childers Road.
-Marina Restaurant – 1 Vogel Street.
+Location: The Flagship Eatery – 14 Childers Road.
+Globe – 1 Vogel Street.
 The Works – 41 The Esplanade.

 Finally, if you’re travelling with little ones, give them a quick and easy reward at Crazy Caterpillars!
 The indoor play area features ball pits, swingbridges, trampolines and more to wear them out while you all stay out of the rain.
 Meanwhile, parents can sit back and relax with a coffee or a meal at the cafe.
 For more like this, see the 10 Things to Do in Gisborne with Kids.